Naila-Nur99/jmeter-api-performance-testing/README.md

-# JMeter API Testing & Performance Evaluation
+# JMeter API & Performance Testing
 ## Description
-This repository includes JMeter test plans for two API scenarios.
-The Booking API (booking.jmx) is designed for performance testing, including load and stress tests, to evaluate system stability.
-The Dmoney API (dmoney.jmx) focuses on functional testing of financial transactions, ensuring seamless deposits, money transfers, and payments.
+This repository hosts JMeter test plans for two different API scenarios.
+The **Booking API (booking.jmx)** is intended for performance testing, including load and stress testing, to analyze the system's reliability and capacity.
+The **Dmoney API (dmoney.jmx)** is designed for functional testing, ensuring the proper execution of financial operations like deposits, transfers, and payments.
-## Technology I used
- - Apache JMeter
- - Postman

 ## Prerequisites
+- **Apache JMeter** for performance and functional testing
- - Apache JMeter installed
+- **Java (JDK 17)** for running JMeter and tests
- - Java (JDK 17) installed

 ## How to run this project
 - ### Clone the Repository
      - ```git clone https://github.com/Naila-Nur99/jmeter-api-performance-testing.git ```